nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # What is A-Bash Book?

-A-Bash Book (ABB) is a Command Line Interface (CLI) based Employee and Business Relations Management System.
+A-Bash Book (ABB) is a Command Line Interface (CLI) based Employee and Business Contact Management System.

 ABB utilises command patterns similar to Bash, hence the name, A-Bash Book (ABB).